banthony4/banthony4/README.md

 # Hi there, I'm Ben!👋

-I'm a recent graduate from the Flatiron School where I gained a strong passion for full-stack development.
+I'm a recent graduate from the Flatiron School where I gained a strong passion for full-stack development using React.Js and Ruby on Rails.
 I have a strong proficiency with React.Js, Redux, Ruby on Rails, HTML, and CSS.
-Passoinate problem solver.
+I'm a passoinate problem solver and always enjoy working with a team.
 I am eager to keep expanding my knowledge of varying tech stacks as well as master the information I have already learned.
+Outside of coding you can find me outdoors hiking, swimming, running, skiing or snowboarding and various other activites.

 ### Connect with me📫: